pyrdm/pyrdm/docs/source/application_fluidity.rst

 ``["path/to/file1", "path/to/file2", "path/to/file3"]``

-You may use wildcard characters here (e.g. “\*vtu” to publish all VTK-based simulation output).
+You may use wildcard characters here (e.g. "\*vtu" to publish all VTK-based simulation output).
 Instead of creating a new code repository or fileset on Figshare or Zenodo, you may also publish to an existing one by entering its ID in the following option(s):